maciekd777/maciekd777/README.md

 On its way to become a Data Scientist 📈
 ----------------------------------------

-I am self employed math and physics tutor since I finished my master's degree in physics 🎓.
+I am self-employed math and physics tutor since I finished my master's degree in physics 🎓.
 I love music 🎸, football ⚽, and traveling ✈️.

 * 🌍  I'm based in Łódź, Poland
 * ✉️  You can contact me at [dombrowskimaciej@gmail.com](mailto:dombrowskimaciej@gmail.com)